-Lot Number Date: Meeting Date: Applicant: Address: Owner of Property: What provision of the Site Plan, S Subdivision or Excavation Regulations are you asking to be waived?
-Conditional Use requires meetin reasons your request should be a g the standard as set in section 1602.00.
-Please state the approved: eptable unless all required statements have been made. upplied on separate pages if the space provided is inadequate.
-The use is specifically authorized in the Ordinance as a conditional use because: location will comply with all requirements of this section, and with the stablished in this Ordinance for the particular use because: The use will be compatible with h the neighborhood and with adjoining or abutting uses in the area in which it is to be located because:
+Conditional Use requires meeting the standard as set in section 1602.00.
+Please state the reasons your request should be approved:

+Note: This application is not acceptable unless all required statements have been made.
+Additional information may be supplied on separate pages if the space provided is inadequate.

+The use is specifically authorized in the Ordinance as a conditional use because:

+The development in its proposed location will comply with all requirements of this section, and with the specific conditions or standards established in this Ordinance for the particular use because:

+The use will be compatible with the neighborhood and with adjoining or abutting uses in the area in which it is to be located because:

-TOWN OF BROOKLINE, NH ZONING AND LAND USE ORDINANCE The use will not have a substantial adverse impact on vehicular or pedestrian safety because: The use will not have a substantial adverse impact on the appearance and visual quality of the surrounding neighborhood.
-In evaluating visual impact, the Planning Board may consider architectural and design elements because: The use will be adequately serviced by necessary public utilities and by community facilities and services of a sufficient capacity to ensure the proper operation of the proposed use because: Applicant \\\\\ Date \\\\ (Signature)
+The use will not have a substantial adverse impact on vehicular or pedestrian safety because:

+The use will not have a substantial adverse impact on the appearance and visual quality of the surrounding neighborhood.
+In evaluating visual impact, the Planning Board may consider architectural and design elements because:

+The use will be adequately serviced by necessary public utilities and by community facilities and services of a sufficient capacity to ensure the proper operation of the proposed use because:

+Applicant

+Date

+(Signature)